Miribel station

-Miribel station (French: Gare de Miribel) is a French railway station located in the commune of Miribel, Ain department in the Auvergne-Rhône-Alpes region.
+Miribel (/fr/; French: Gare de Miribel) is a French railway station located in the commune of Miribel, Ain department in the Auvergne-Rhône-Alpes region.
 It is located at kilometric point (KP) 16.616 on the Lyon-Geneva railway, between Crépieux-la-Pape and Saint-Maurice-de-Beynost stations.
-Les Échets station, is also located in the Les Échets neighbourhood of the commune.
+Les Échets station is also located in the commune, in the Les Échets neighbourhood.

 As of 2021, the station is owned and operated by the SNCF and served by TER Auvergne-Rhône-Alpes trains.

 History

 The section of the Lyon–Geneva railway between Lyon and Ambérieu was opened on 23 June 1856.

 In 2019, the SNCF estimated that 305,842 passengers traveled through the station.

 Services

 Passenger services

 Operated by the SNCF, the station still has an open passenger building with a passenger waiting room and automatic ticket machines.

 Train services

 As of 2021, the station is served by the following services: